thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 If you examine the `MontyExperiment` class, you will also notice that there are related methods like `{pre,post}_epoch`, and `{pre,post}_episode`. **With inheritance or mixin classes, you can use these methods to customize what happens before during and after each epoch, or episode. **Also notice that each method contains calls to a logger.
 Logger classes can also be customized to log specific information at each control point.
 Finally, we save a model with the `save_state_dict` method at the end of each epoch.
 All told, the sequence of method calls goes something like

-- train (loop over epochs)
+- `MontyExperiment.train` (loops over epochs)
-  - pre_train logging
+  - Do pre-train logging.
-  - run_epoch (loop over episodes)
+  - `MontyExperiment.run_epoch` (loops over episodes)
-    - pre_epoch
-      - pre_epoch logging
+    - `MontyExperiment.pre_epoch`
+      - Do pre-epoch logging.
-    - run_episode (loop over steps)
+    - `MontyExperiment.run_episode` (loops over steps)
-      - pre_episode
-        - pre_episode logging
-      - model.step()
+      - `MontyExperiment.pre_episode`
-      - post_episode
+        - Do pre-episode logging.
-        - post_episode logging
-    - post_epoch
+      - `Monty.step`
-      - save_state_dict
+      - `MontyExperiment.post_episode`
-      - post_epoch logging
+        - Do post-episode logging
+    - `MontyExperiment.post_epoch`
-  - post_train logging
+      - `MontyExperiment.save_state_dict`.
+      - Do post-epoch logging.
+  - Do post-train logging.

 and **this is exactly the procedure that was executed when you ran `python run.py -e first_experiment`.**

-> 🚧 TODO: Make a nicer looking version of this
->
-> Make this look more "cody" instead of bullet points.

 ## Model

-The model is specified in the `monty_config` field of the `first_experiment` config, as `SingleCameraMontyConfig` which is in turn defined within `src/tbp/monty/frameworks/config_utils/config_args.py`.
+The model is specified in the `monty_config` field of the `first_experiment` config as a `SingleCameraMontyConfig` which is in turn defined within `src/tbp/monty/frameworks/config_utils/config_args.py`.
 Yes, that's a config within a config.
 The reason for nesting configs is that the model is an ensemble of LearningModules (LMs), and SensorModules (SMs), each of which could potentially have their own configuration as well.
 For more details on configuring custom learning or sensor modules see [this guide](../customizing-monty.md).

 For now, we will start with the simplest vesion of this complex system.
 The `SingleCameraMontyConfig` dataclass has fields `learning_module_configs` and `sensor_module_configs` where each key is the name of an LM (or SM resp.), and each value is the full config for that model component. **Our first model has only one LM and one SM**.
 Note that the `sm_to_agent_dict` field of the model config maps each SM to an "agent" (i.e. a moveable part), and only a single agent is specified, meaning that our model has one moveable part with one sensor attached to it.
 In particular, it has an RGBD camera attached to it.